 The club is also a current holder of the FA Charter Standard Award, which we first achieved in 2009 and have continued to attain each year since.

 The club is affiliated to the Kent County Football Association (KCFA) and therefore abides by all their rules and regulations.

 As a club, we also adhere to the values of the FA Respect campaign and expect all players, club officials, parents and supporters to behave in a respectful manner to all match officials and visiting clubs at all times.
 Before a season commences all parents are required to sign to confirm that they will fully comply with the FA Code of Conduct.

 The Managers and their assistants provide a safe and friendly environment where junior players of all abilities can enjoy developing their soccer skills and team play.
 All our managers possess, as a minimum requirement of the FA Charter Standard, the FA Level 1 Coaching qualification.
 Furthermore, all managers, coaches and other club officials are CRB (Criminal Records Bureau) checked independently by the Football Association as a further condition of the FA Charter Standard accreditation.

 For the last 20 years the club has been linked to our sister exchange club in Holland – VCW Wagenberg.
-On alternate Easters, in what has now become a well-established tradition with both clubs, we either travel to Holland, when our children stay with Dutch families, or, they come over to us for the bank holiday weekend, when our volunteer families will play hosts to their children.
+On alternate Easters, in what has now become a well-established tradition with both clubs, we either travel to Holland, when our children stay with Dutch host families, or, they come over to us for the bank holiday weekend, when our volunteer families will play hosts to their children.
 During these visits the children participate in various football related activities whilst also taking part in days trips and excursions.
 Many of the children will make what often become long-term friendships with their Dutch counterparts.
 These wonderfully unique, fun packed weekends are always very popular with all those who participate.